dcm4che/dcm4chee-arc-cs/docs/networking/specs/query-retrieve/query-retrieve.rst

    :file: query-retrieve-study-root-c-find-elements.csv

 The tables should be read as follows:

 Attribute Name: Attributes supported for returned C-FIND Responses.

 Tag: Appropriate DICOM tag for this attribute.

 VR: Appropriate DICOM VR for this attribute.

 Types of Matching: The types of Matching supported by the C-FIND SCP.

-A "S" indicates the identifier attribute can specify Single Value Matching, a "R" will indicate Range Matching, a "*" will denote wild card matching, an 'U' will indicate universal matching, and 'L' will indicate that UID lists are supported for matching.
-"NONE" indicates that no matching is supported, but that values for this Element in the database can be returned.
+- "S" indicates the identifier attribute can specify Single Value Matching.

+- "R" will indicate Range Matching.

+- "*" will denote wild card matching.

+- "U" will indicate universal matching.

+- "L" will indicate that UID lists are supported for matching.

+- "NONE" indicates that no matching is supported, but that values for this Element in the database can be returned.

 .. csv-table:: Query/Retrieve SCP AE C-FIND Response Status Return Behavior
    :header: "Service Status", "Further Meaning", "Error Code", "Behaviour"